chriskillpack/henri/README.md

   henri query, q <query>           Search embeddings using the query
 ```

-There are command flags which can be used with some of the
+There are command flags which can be used with some of the modes

 | **Flag**   | **Description**                                                         | **Default** | **Example**                       |
 |------------|-------------------------------------------------------------------------|-------------|-----------------------------------|